meilisearch/firestore-meilisearch/guides/IMPORT_EXISTING_DOCUMENTS.md

 ### Overview

-The import script can read all existing documents in a Cloud Firestore collection or in sub-collections and index them into an index in Meilisearch.
+The import script reads all existing documents in a Cloud Firestore collection or in sub-collections and index them into an index in Meilisearch.

 #### Important notes

-- You must run the import script over the entire collection **_after_** installing the Meilisearch extension; otherwise the writes to your database during the import might not be exported to the your `${param:MEILISEARCH_INDEX_NAME}` index.
+- You must run the import script over the entire collection **_after_** installing the Meilisearch extension in Firebase; otherwise all the data written in the meantime or during the import in your database might not be exported to your `${param:MEILISEARCH_INDEX_NAME}` index.

-- The import script may take up to a while to complete.
-If your collection is large, you may want to consider importing in batches.
+- The import script may take a while to complete if your collection is large.
+In which case we suggest setting a larger batch size in the configuration.

-- You cannot use wildcard notation in the collection path (i.e. /collection/{document}/sub_collection}).
+- You cannot use wildcard notation in the collection path (i.e. `/collection/{document}/sub_collection}`).
 Instead, you can use a collectionGroup query.
-To use a collectionGroup query, provide the collection name value as ${COLLECTION_PATH}, and set ${COLLECTION_GROUP_QUERY} to true.
+To use a collectionGroup query, provide the collection name value as `${COLLECTION_PATH}`, and set `${COLLECTION_GROUP_QUERY}` to true.

-Warning: A collectionGroup query will target every collection in your Firestore project with the provided ${COLLECTION_PATH}.
+Warning: A collectionGroup query will target every collection in your Firestore project with the provided `${COLLECTION_PATH}`.
 For example, if you have 10,000 documents with a sub-collection named: actors, the import script will query every document in 10,000 actors collections.

 ### Run the script